-The Office of Compliance Programs and Legal Affairs processes letters of acknowledgment and requests to the applicants to complete (on a voluntary basis) and return the Pre-Employment Self Identification card.
+The Office of Compliance Programs and Legal Affairs processes letters of acknowledgment and requests to the applicants to complete (on a voluntary basis) and return the Applicant Survey Form.
 Search committees may begin candidate interviews after the Executive Director of CPLA certifies the applicant pool.